What is Superscript in Excel?

 We will select the numbers and then press “Ctrl+1” to open the “Format Cells” dialog box and select the “Number” tab.

-In the ‘Number’ tab, we will select the Custom and type the desired superscript 0² and then click on ‘OK’.
+In the “Number” tab, we will select the “Custom,“ type the desired superscript 0² and then click on “OK.”

 The output will be:

 Unlike the previous method, this only changes the cell’s visual representation, not the cell’s real value (we can check the difference by checking the ing value in the formula bar and the cell).
-If we use the cell in any of the formulae, the real value (formula bar value) will be used for calculation.
+If we use the cell in any formulae, the real value (formula bar value) will be used for calculation.

 Superscript Shortcut in Excel

 For example, we can use superscript shortcuts to write square units like m2 or inch2, ordinal numbers such as 1st, 2nd, or 3rd, or exponents in math such as 23 or 52.

 To do the same, we have used the shortcut keys.